ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/l2cache.md

 INST_RETIRED is 491
 ```

 There is 1 L2 D-cache access due to a write operation, counted by `L2D_CACHE_WR`.
-To trigger even more, there must be more stores to Normal Cacheable memory issued.
+To trigger even more, there must be more stores issued to Normal Cacheable memory.

 ```C
 void stores()